 Very simply, Zoom allows you to create online meetings with up to 300 guests, and this comes with a number of great features, including group messaging, simultaneous screen sharing, and virtual backgrounds.

 You can find out more about Zoom here – https://zoom.us/

 Our final recommended solution is Adobe Connect, created by the huge multinational company Adobe.

-The software comes with a number of features, including the ability to assign the users roles (presenter, host or participant) through Moodle, support for Moodle groups so users part of a group can join meetings only available for their group, and the ability to display past meeting recording.
+The software comes with a number of features, including the ability to assign the users roles (presenter, host or participant) through Moodle, support for Moodle groups so users part of a group can join meetings only available for their group, and the ability to display past meeting recordings.

 The integration between Adobe Connect and Moodle was created by Remote Learner, and you find out more here – https://moodle.org/plugins/view.php?plugin=mod_adobeconnect

 The ability to connect with people around the globe is one of the many great things about the modern world, and this ability grows with the use of a Moodle platform and a good video conferencing software.